gigit0000/qwen3.c/README.md

 `qwen3.c` is a minimal, single-file C implementation of Qwen3 model inference, designed to run without any dependencies and inherited from llama2.c.
 It directly loads GGUF-format tensors without any conversion, making it self-contained.

-Just for clarity, vocab and merges are read from .txt files, even though the GGUF  already includes binary tokenizer.
-The overhead from tokenization and detokenization is negligible compared to the forward pass, so it has little to no effect on TTS.
-This implementation supports multi-turn conversation, but it uses a naive full-token pass, which causes TTFT to increase as the number of tokens grows at the moment.
-With OpenMP enabled in a single-turn conversation, TPS stays decent.
+Just for clarity, the tokenizer reads vocab and merges from .txt files, which makes it way easier to understand.
+The overhead from tokenization and detokenization from text files is negligible compared to the forward pass, so it has little to no effect on TTS.
+The  implementation supports multi-turn conversation, but it uses a naive full-token pass, which causes TTFT or the prefill time to increase as the number of tokens grows at the moment.
+With OpenMP enabled, TPS stays decent at about 6 tokens per second on a 4-core machine.

 The C code runs the `0.6B Qwen3` model in full precision for simplicity.
 Since GGUF models are quantized to 8-bit or lower, you should use the FP32 version by cloning from HF, or you can convert from BF16 yourself via the conversion script in this repo.
 I tweaked it to ensure the layers are sorted in consecutive numerical order, since memory mapping in C jumps block by block.